What Is A Bone Spur (Osteoarthritis)?

-Your medical history can provide an in-depth understanding, and as such, it is the main area of focus during your physical exam.
+Your medical history can provide an in-depth understanding, and as such, it is the central area of focus during your physical exam.
 Aside from medical history, our doctor will perform a series of orthopedic tests.
 These tests, your past medical history, and other relative information can help us identify the cause of your spur.
 We may need additional diagnostic testing.
-Diagnostic tests through x-rays, CT scans, and MRI is needed at times.
-Our doctor will notify you if there is a need for CT scans, MRI or X-rays.
+Diagnostic tests through x-rays, CT scans, and MRI are necessary at times.
+Our doctor will notify you if there is a need for CT scans, MRI, or X-rays.
 CT scan is the best modality for assessing the spur.
 However, radiation exposure makes this less favorable than the MRI.
 Resort assured you are in good hands with our teams.
 We will go over every aspect of your diagnosis and treatments.
 Visit or call our center today.
 We can help.

-Non-Surgical Bone Spur Treatments by our Clinical Non-Operative Team of Chiropractors and Physical Therapists (Physiotherapists) is without doubt heads and shoulder above the rest.
+Non-Surgical Bone Spur Treatments by our Clinical Non-Operative Team of Chiropractors and Physical Therapists (Physiotherapists) is without doubt heads and shoulders above the rest.
 The level of expertise our team offers through physical therapy, clinical chiropractic, and advanced technology do more than get rid of the pain.
 We can correct and reverse spurs in shoulder,s heels, and knees.
 We have the Best Chiropractors.
 Best of all, the care they provide is further improved by the best o clinical physical therapists in Kuala Lumpur.
-And our therapy devices such as Shockwave therapy offer the best and most advanced conservative bone spur treatment.
+And our therapy devices, such as Shockwave therapy, offer the best and most advanced conservative bone spur treatment.

 Shockwave therapy, if performed properly can break down the abnormal bony enlargements in shoulders, knees, and heels.